 Redirect 301 /oldpage.html http://www.example.com/newpage.html

-If you have a lot of 404 pages, you visitors to all of those pages to your front page.
-If this is the case, simply add this line to your .htaccess file:
+If you have 404 pages, you visitors to all of those pages to your front page.
+If this is the case, add this line to your .htaccess file:

 ErrorDocument 404 http://YOURURL

-Note: If you downloaded the .htaccess file to edit it or you’re creating one for the first time, make sure you upload it in ascii mode.
-Name the file htaccess.txt and change the name of it to just .htaccess once it’s uploaded to your server.
+Note: If you downloaded the .htaccess file to edit it, or you're creating one for the first time, make sure you upload it in ASCII mode.
+Name the file htaccess.txt and change its name to just .htaccess once it's uploaded to your server.

-If you’re using WordPress, there are a number of free plugins to help you manage your 404 pages and create redirects.
+If you're using WordPress, several free plugins help you manage your 404 pages and create redirects.
 Here are just a few of them: